 2. One of the world’s tallest wooden buildings

-The northern city of Skellefteå is getting an extraordinary new building, Sara Cultural Centre (link in Swedish).
-The building will be entirely made of wood and 80 metres high, making it one of the tallest timber buildings in the world.
-The name Sara is inspired by prominent Swedish writer Sara Lidman, and the cultural centre is scheduled to open in the autumn of 2021.
+The northern city of Skellefteå has got an extraordinary new building, Sara Cultural Centre.
+The building is entirely made of wood and close to 80 metres tall, making it one of the tallest timber buildings in the world.
+The name Sara is inspired by prominent Swedish writer Sara Lidman.

 All around Sweden, more and more high-rises are now built in wood as part of the efforts to achieve carbon neutrality by 2045, Sweden’s overall climate goal.